KernTHeAce/test_task/SRS.md

 * The user clicks the "Add" button in the employee's list view mode;
 * Application displays form to enter employee's data;
 * The user enters employee's data and presses the "Save" button;
 * If any data is entered incorrectly, the "Incorrect Data" message is displayed.
-You should enter correct data and press the "Save" button or press the "Cancel" button;
+User should enter correct data and press the "Save" button or press the "Cancel" button(see "Cancel operation scenario");
 * If entered data is valid, then the record is added to the database;
 * The list of employees with added records is displayed.